carlosmunoz/zanata-wiki/Source-Code-Structure.md

 This repository simply holds the parent pom inherited by other Zanata modules.

 ## zanata-api
-This repository describes the REST API presented by a Zanata.
+This repository describes the REST API presented by a Zanata server.
 It also provides data transfer objects and a service stub that can be used by client applications to easily interact with a Zanata server.

 ## zanata-common
 This repository contains adapters for some of the file types consumed and produced by Zanata, as well as a few utility classes that are required by both client and server components.